Dating as a Single Parent

 Your children are your most valuable, tangible possessions here on earth.
 You would give anything for them.
 They are your heart, running around outside of your body.
 And so as with a dating relationship that deals with your heart, you must also protect theirs as well and proceed with caution.
 Are they emotionally ready to see you with someone else?
 Can they handle seeing you with someone who is now filling the role (in their minds) that was left by your former partner or spouse?
 Children are still so very vulnerable, and their understanding very limited.
 Introducing someone too soon could scare them and cause some troublesome issues.
 I would weigh the timing of the introduction very carefully in your efforts to always place the emotional security and well-being of your children first.

-In closing, and in all matters, I advise you to bathe both of these questions in prayer (Rom.
-8:26-27).
+In closing, and in all matters, I advise you to bathe both of these questions in prayer (Romans 8:26-27).
 Do you have friends or relatives who can pray alongside you that you would make dating decisions that honor the Lord?
 Perhaps you could even introduce whomever you are going out with to these individuals first.
 People who have known you for a long time sometimes can see things you cannot, and they also know you very well and can help you to see what you’re missing and also what is a good fit for you.

 Prayer and accountability with fellow believers are the best ways to safeguard yourself—and your choices—before dipping your toes once again into the dating waters.